ivh/tmy.se/content/pages/covid19.md

 a few weeks all countries will look like northern Italy does now; except the ones like Japan and South Korea that have reacted early and strongly.

-The graph of deceased in the ten countries or regions with the highest numbers looks like this:
+The graph of deceased in the countries/regions outside China with the highest numbers looks like this:

 [![COVID19 deaths]({photo}plot_covid_most.png "COVID19 deaths")]({static}/pic/plot_covid_most.png)
 Data Source: [WHO](https://github.com/CSSEGISandData/2019-nCoV), Code: [github](https://github.com/ivh/covid19),